Jagadeesh-Akkinenii/Identification-Classification-and-Visualization-of-Issues-in-GitHub-Archive-Data/README.md

 ## Instructions to utilize the files in this repository

-In this repository there are
+In this repository there are 6 files,

 1. README.md
 2. DOCUMENTATION.md